raganato/BabelMorph/README.md

 BabelMorph: a Multilingual Morphological Library

-Stay tuned for the release of BabelMorph in other languages!

-### NEWS:
+### Index and Configuration

-Now BabelMorph, additionally, includes the inflection from the [UniMorph project](http://ckirov.github.io/UniMorph/)!
+BabelMorph provides an index from the data of the [UniMorph project](http://unimorph.org/).
-You can download the new index (UniMorphIndex-v1.0.zip) from [here](https://drive.google.com/file/d/0B-Ba2nFPJEUCMWE3bk9wbHBTTDQ/view?usp=sharing) ~259MB.
+As first step, download the index (UniMorph.zip) from [here](https://drive.google.com/file/d/1H40HSDvBEIo_bbf-FoiC13BrWCI7-RTc/view?usp=sharing) ~124MB.
+Next, configure the file located inside the config folder (babelmorph.properties) with the path to the Morphological index.
-Just change the path in the babelmorph.properties file (inside the config folder) to use it.
-The index contains word inflections for **166** languages, covering nouns, verbs and adjectives.
+The index contains word inflections for **50** languages, covering nouns, verbs and adjectives.
+For more stats, please visit [https://unimorph.github.io/](https://unimorph.github.io/)

 1. Introduction
 =========================

-This package provides the Java API of BabelMorph, an open-source API for retrieving word inflections for nouns, verbs and adjectives based on Wiktionary.
+This package provides an open-source API for retrieving word inflections for nouns, verbs and adjectives based on Wiktionary.

 2. Requirements
 =========================